Community Enforcement with Endogenous Records: Introduction

-Therefore, the maximal level of cooperation a community can sustain is not monotone with respect to the expected lifespans of its members and that it is easier to sustain cooperation when players' actions are strategic substitutes compared to the case where their actions are strategic complements.
-These conclusions stand in contrast to ones obtained from community enforcement models where players cannot erase records, such as Takahashi (2010), Heller and Mohlin (2018), and Clark, Fudenberg and Wolitzky (2021), that it is easier to sustain cooperation when players have higher discount factors and when payoffs are supermodular.
+The comparison between Theorems \ref{Theorem2} and \ref{Theorem3} suggests that the complementarity of players' actions can undermine their abilities to sustain cooperation.
+This conclusion stands in contrast to the ones obtained from models where players cannot erase signals, such as Takahashi (2010), Heller and Mohlin (2018), and Clark, Fudenberg and Wolitzky (2021), which show that when records are first order, players can sustain cooperation when their actions are strategic complements but not when their actions are strategic substitutes.

-Intuitively, due to players' ability to erase signals, those who have the highest continuation value will have a strict incentive to defect.
-In order to deliver those players a high continuation value, other players need to cooperate with them.
-When actions are complements, any player who has an incentive to cooperate with someone who always defects will have an incentive to cooperate with any other player.
-This contradicts the hypothesis that some of those players who always defect are supposed to receive the highest continuation value.
-In contrast, when actions are substitutes, players have stronger incentives to cooperate with those who always defects.
-This facilitates the society to deliver high continuation values to those players.
+Intuitively, take the prisoner's dilemma and compare any player who is supposed to receive the \textit{highest} continuation value with anyone from the same population who is supposed to receive the \textit{lowest} continuation value.
+Due to the ability to erase signals, players with the highest continuation value will always defect.
+When actions are complements, any player who has an incentive to cooperate with people who always defect will also have an incentive to cooperate with anyone else.
+Therefore, in any purifiable equilibrium and for any player, the probability that he cooperates with someone who always defect (e.g., players with the highest continuation value) \textit{cannot} be greater than the probability that he cooperates with players with the lowest continuation value.
+As a result, players with the highest continuation value \textit{cannot} receive a strictly higher payoff than ones with the lowest continuation value.
+This rules out all the intertemporal incentives.

-I review the related literature in the remainder of this section.
-Section \ref{sec2} sets up the baseline model.
-Section \ref{sec3} shows that cooperation breaks down when players are sufficiently long-lived.
-Section \ref{sec4} provides conditions for cooperation in the prisoner's dilemma when players' expected lifespans are intermediate.
+When actions are substitutes, players have stronger incentives to cooperate with opponents who defect.
+This allows the society to credibly deliver high continuation values to players who have cooperated before.
+My proof uses this idea and constructs a class of cooperative equilibria in which players in each population are divided into two groups: \textit{juniors} who have not cooperated before and \textit{seniors} who have cooperated at least once.
+Seniors defect against everyone.
+Juniors cooperate with seniors for sure and cooperate with other juniors with probability less than one.
+This is an equilibrium when players' expected lifespans are \textit{intermediate} and it is purifiable since players have strict incentives except when juniors are matched with each other.
+However, this strategy profile is \textit{not} an equilibrium when players are sufficiently long-lived since there will be too many seniors in the population, which makes becoming seniors unattractive for juniors.